taysta/TaystJK/README.md

 # EternalJK

-This fork focuses on the jaPRO integration and Client Engine modifications.
+This fork focuses on the adding to the jaPRO integration and Client Engine modifications.

 If you have any suggestions or would like to submit a bug report, please post them in [issues](https://github.com/eternalcodes/EternalJK/issues).